 - The most important thing to remember is to give your Ragdoll Fresh Water every day.

-- Leave fresh Quality dry food biscuits out during the day for your Ragdoll to eat when it gets hungry.
+- Leave fresh High Quality dry food biscuits out 24/7 for your Ragdoll to eat when it gets hungry.
+We use "Royal Canin".

-When you first take your Aragormore Ragdoll kitten home it should be on “Royal Canin Kitten” dry biscuits.
+When you first take your Aragormore Ragdoll kitten home it should be on “Royal Canin Kitten” dry biscuits, it will stay on these biscuits until it is 12 months old.

-Start using “Science Diet Hairball Formula” from around 6 months of age, sprinkle a handful of these biscuits on top of your Ragdolls usual daily dry biscuits once or twice a week.
+Start using “Science Diet Hairball Formula (OR) Royal Canin Hairball” from around 6 months of age, sprinkle a handful of these biscuits on top of your Ragdolls usual daily dry biscuits once or twice a week.

-Once your kitten reaches 12 months of age it can switch its daily dry biscuits over to “Royal Canin Maine Coon” & “Royal Canin Sensible”.
+Once your kitten reaches 12 months of age, you can switch its daily dry biscuits over to “Royal Canin Ragdoll” and/or “Royal Canin Sensible”.

-***MILK: Please DO NOT give your kitten or cat Milk as it can make your feline family member very sick***
+***MILK: Please DO NOT give your kitten or cat Milk as it can make your feline family member extremely sick***

 Other important daily routines:

-- Scoop any waste out of their toilet tray as needed during the day.
+- Scoop any Number 2's out of their toilet tray as needed during the day.

 - Playing and socialising is important for both yourself and your Ragdoll, make time for cuddles and pats with your Ragdoll when you are at home and try and involve yourself in playing with toys and cat teasers with your Ragdoll, they also enjoy being brushed which helps with bonding.
 Aragormore Ragdoll kittens have been raised with a lot of socialisation so are very social companions and time with their human family means the world to them.
-(Our king "Chocola" and Queen "Mercedes" Love to fetch toy mice just like a dog would fetch a ball.)
+You can even teach them to play fetch with toy mice and to walk on a lead.

-- Remember to give your Ragdolls litter tray a full clean out replaced with fresh litter once a week.
+- Remember to give your Ragdolls litter tray a full clean out/wash, replaced with fresh litter once a week.

 If you choose to use Oz Pet Litter and a Oz Pet Litter Tray as we do, please follow our instructions on how to clean your Ragdolls Oz Pet Litter Tray.
-Instructions Available to our Kitten owners only.
+Instructions Available to our Kitten owners.

 - Brush your Ragdoll at least once a week or more often if you like, This will help get rid of any loose fur.
-(Ragdolls have no undercoat, so their fur should not matte.)
+(Ragdolls have no undercoat, so their fur should not matte.
+But as any animal with fur, they will shed fur.)

-- Clipping Claws, We do this once a week to keep our Ragdolls nails in check, remember to only clip the tips so that you don't hurt your Ragdoll.
+- Clipping Claws, We do this every 2 weeks or as needed, remember to only clip the tips so that you don't hurt your Ragdoll.

 - Only if needed, You can clean your Ragdolls Ears using a warm moist Cotton Ball.

 - Worming your Ragdoll every month helps to cover them for any worms that they could possibly pick up.
-We use Milbemax as it covers all types of worms in cats, including Heartworm when used monthly.
+We use "Milbemax" (is a tablet) as it covers all types of worms in cats, including Heartworm when used monthly.

 - Once a year you will need to arrange an appointment at a trusted vet, for your Ragdoll to get its Yearly Vaccination and Check up.
 You will need to have your Ragdoll safe and secure inside of its Carrier Crate when it requires a visit to the vets.

 - Once your Kitten has reached 12 months old you will need to change its Dry food from kitten biscuits to adult biscuits.
-Guide to what biscuits to feed your Ragdoll Adult are in the “Daily Care” section, under the subject “Feeding”.
+Adult biscuits for Ragdolls are “Royal Canin Ragdolls” and/or “Royal Canin Sensible”.

 - If for any reason your Ragdoll becomes Sick or Injured you are to get it to a vet immediately to get the medical attention required.